 - An image with fewer colors, such as a button, icon, or screenshot, is better suited to the PNG format.

 - If you have any other image, convert the images formats to “jpeg” with as minimum quality during export to jpeg.
 Open your image in gimp, goto “File -> Export As” , rename to filename.jpeg, select “JPEG Image” from dropdown and click “Export”, in newly opened window, reduce quality as much as possible and looks good for your website.
 This will reduce the size of image considerably and also will not affect the quality as visible.

-2) Use “GTMetrix” website for website analysis, from home page of this, enter your URL and click Analyze.
+2) Use “GTMetrix” website for website analysis, from home page of this, enter your URL and click Analyse.
 Once the analysis is complete, check “Optimize Images” section.
-This will give you details of which images needs optimisation but along with this, it also gives you an option to download the ready optimised image, check “See optimized version” infront of every suggestion.
+This will give you details of which images needs optimisation but along with this, it also gives you an option to download the ready optimised image, check “See optimised version” in-front of every suggestion.